AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/workfront-for-android.md

 ![Projects area](assets/mobile-projects-area.png)

-## Approvals
+## [!UICONTROL Approvals]

-The [!UICONTROL Approvals] area allows you to view and approve [!UICONTROL approvals] assigned or delegated to you.
-From the approvals area, you can approve:
+The [!UICONTROL Approvals] area allows you to view and approve approvals assigned or delegated to you.
+From the [!UICONTROL approvals] area, you can approve:

 <table style="table-layout:auto">
  <col>